fsclaro/gennix/README.md

 ## About this project

-The **gennix7 Project** is intended to be a starting point for other projects based on the Laravel framework.
+The **gennix project** is intended to be a starting point for other projects based on the Laravel framework.
 Containing in this boilerplate several packages that can aid and accelerate the construction of your web projects.

 ## Laravel Environment